charlesnchr/LAG-MNG/README.md

 Update: Clemens has added files.

+Update from CFK: I am trying to create conflict.

 ## Outline
 The current purpose of this repository is to facilitate interactive classes on Python held within the group.
 The material for these classes are for now kept in the root of the repository.
 The classes include:
 - Basic introduction to programming with Python